mrkrupski/rack-affiliates/README.md

 Rack::Affiliates
 ================

 Rack::Affiliates is a rack middleware that extracts information about the referrals came from an affiliated site.
-Specifically, it looks up for specific parameter (<code>ref</code> by default) in the request.
-If found, it persists affiliate tag, referring url and time in a cookie for later use.
+Specifically, it looks up for referer url and compare it with the database in the request.
+If found, it persists referring url and time in a cookie for later use.

 Common Scenario
 ---------------